kintohub/kintohub-docs/docs/token-session.md

   }
 });
 ```

-## Kinto Session Data
+## Set Session Data

-1. To add a data to Kinto session have proper apidoc as below.
+To use KintoHub's documentation to write session data, do the following in apidoc.

+1. To add session data use `@apiSuccess (Session)` because you are sending data back.

 ```
 @apiSuccess (Session) {type} <microservice>-field description
 ```

-> Note: To add data to Kinto session you use `@apiSuccess (Session)` because you are sending data back.

 > Note: The field name **must** start with the microservice name.

-2. In that request you should send back the fields as headers in the response.
+2. In the above request you should send back the fields as headers in the response.

 ```javascript
 return res